Nidderdale: Transport

-A horsebus (the Nidderdale Omnibus) started operating on 1 August 1849 and ran between Pateley Bridge and Ripley station (later renamed Nidd Bridge station) on the Leeds and Thirsk Railway.
-In 1862 the North Eastern Railway opened the Nidd Valley Railway from Nidd Valley Junction near Harrogate to Pateley Bridge.
+A horse-drawn omnibus service (the Nidderdale Omnibus) started operating on 1 August 1849 and ran between Pateley Bridge and Ripley station (later renamed Nidd Bridge station) on the Leeds and Thirsk Railway.
+In 1862 the North Eastern Railway opened the Nidd Valley Railway from Ripley Junction (between Harrogate and Nidd Bridge stations) to Pateley Bridge.
 Between 1907 and 1937 the Nidd Valley Light Railway served the dale above Pateley Bridge.
 The Pateley Bridge branch closed in 1964.

 A motor bus began operating between Harrogate and Pateley Bridge in 1923.
 In 1924 the Harrogate Road Car company began to operate the route, and when that company introduced route numbers in 1927 the service was given the number 24.
 The number 24 service has continued to run on the same route to the present day, operated by West Yorkshire Road Car Company (the name adopted by Harrogate Road Car Company in 1927) until 1988, when West Yorkshire was split into smaller companies, and since then by the buses of Harrogate Bus Company.

 Nidderdale is also served by DalesBus services from York, Bradford and Keighley.